 E-scooters are a great solution to the question of first- and last-mile services and can provide easy and quick transportation within a certain area.
 However, some limitations should be kept in mind when implementing these new technologies.
 E-scooters, when not appropriately ridden, can become a threat to other road users, especially pedestrians.
 They are generally faster than pedestrians, and when ridden on the sidewalk, they can come dangerously close to pedestrians as well.
-Also, e-scooter riders have the ability to adjust the operation rules they follow when traveling on different roadways.
-These results suggest that it might be safer for e-scooters to be operated on designated lanes, bike lanes, or roadways with a speed limit of 25 mph or less.
+Also, e-scooter riders can adjust the operation rules they follow when traveling on different roadways.
+These results suggest that it might be safer to operate e-scooters in designated lanes, bike lanes, or on roadways with a speed limit of 25 mph or less.
 On roadways with faster speed limits, additional countermeasures to separate e-scooter traffic from vehicles may be required.
 Additional research is needed to confirm these recommendations.